 Is Airbnb the best company to host with?

 There are other similar options for hosting a place online, but there’s nothing completely like Airbnb.
-Homeaway and VRBO are both websites that allow you to list whole places, but neither have the community feel that Airbnb does.
+HomeAway and VRBO are both websites that allow you to list whole places, but neither have the community feel that Airbnb does.
 Couchsurfing allows you to rent a sofa for free, but they don’t charge.
-Airbnb is the best bet for making money while doing short term hosing.
+Airbnb is the best bet for making money while doing short-term housing.

 What are alternatives to Airbnb?